Melissodes bimatris

 Location and Habitat

-Melissodes bimatris is a somewhat uncommon, although not elusive, species that seems to occur across the majority of the pacific coast and somewhat inland of it (Laberge, 1961).
-In his revision, Laberge (1961) documented the range of M. bimatris to include the following states and provinces: California, Nevada, Utah, Oregon, Washington, Idaho, Arizona, and New Mexico; noting that a male collected in Colorado has been identified as M. bimatris, although the specimen is in fairly poor condition and therefore cannot be determined with 100% certainty.
-A similar distribution can be seen today, however, this species has been collected in an additional 4 states; 3 somewhat westward of its original proposed range and 1 distinctly western.
+Melissodes bimatris is a somewhat uncommon, although not elusive, species that seems to occur across the majority of the western areas of the United States (Fig. 13).
+In his revision, Laberge (1961) documented the range of M. bimatris to include the following states and provinces: California, Nevada, Utah, Oregon, Washington, Idaho, Arizona, British Columbia and New Mexico; noting that a male collected in Colorado has been identified as M. bimatris, although the specimen is in fairly poor condition and therefore cannot be determined with 100% certainty.
+A similar distribution can be seen today, however, this species has been collected in an additional 4 states; 3 somewhat eastward of its original proposed range and 1 distinctly east.
 Currently, M. bimatris has been found in the listed states above with the addition of Montana (Ikerd, 2019), Wyoming (Illinois Natural History Survey, 2026), Colorado (Ikerd, 2019, with a number of definitive specimens), and Kansas (Bentley & Osborn, 2026; see Fig. 2).
-Although it’s unknown what habitats in which M. bimatris resides, its host-plants, Ericameria and Chrysothamnus (see “Flower records for more detail), are known to inhabit dry regions (Scheinost et al., 2010), “desert to semi-desert habitats" (Tirmenstein, 1999; Tilley et al., 2012), and tend to be found in regions with “dry, well-drained medium to coarse-textured soils” as noted by Tirmenstein (1999).
-Specifically, the species Chrysothamnus viscidiflorus has been documented in a range that can be drawn from Texas, Arizona, and North Dakota, west to California, and north towards British Columbia, a very similar distribution to that of M. bimatris.
-Given this, it’s reasonable to assume that M. bimatris occupies similar habitats to its preferred genera, likely being found in large aggregations of these floral taxa.
+Although it’s unknown the habitats in which M. bimatris resides, its host-plants, Ericameria and Chrysothamnus (see “Flower records for more detail), are known to inhabit dry areas (Scheinost et al., 2010), “desert to semi-desert habitats" (Tirmenstein, 1999; Tilley et al., 2012), and tend to be found in regions with “dry, well-drained medium to coarse-textured soils” as noted by Tirmenstein (1999).
+Specifically, the species Chrysothamnus viscidiflorus has been documented in a range that can be drawn from Texas, Arizona, and North Dakota, west to California, and north towards British Columbia (Tirmenstein, 1999), a very similar distribution to that of M. bimatris.
+Given this, it’s reasonable to assume that M. bimatris occupies similar habitats to its preferred floral genera, likely being found in and around large aggregations of these plants.
 Currently, the only phenological activity published for M. bimatris states that this species has been documented to be active throughout the months of June to November, the latest specimen being collected on the 8th of the latter month, with peak activity likely occurring in September (Laberge, 1961).
-Newer data seem to indicate a very similar pattern to that described in the past, the only distinct difference being that M. bimatris has been collected as early as May; although, these collections are few (Fig. 14).
+Newer data seem to indicate a very similar pattern, the only distinct difference being that M. bimatris has been collected as early as May; although, these collections are few (Fig. 14).

 Fig. 13.
 Map showing an estimation for the known distribution for M. (Eumelissodes) bimatris.
 Each point represents 1 or more occurrences; occurrences that don't have coordinates are not included.
 Data derived from (Ikerd, 2019; Johnson, 2020; Carril et al., 2023; Texas A&M University Insect Collection, 2023; Bentley & Osborn, 2026; Brigham Young University, Arthropod Collection, 2026; Gibbs, 2026; Grinter et al., 2026; Gross & Oboyski, 2026; Illinois Natural History Survey, 2026; Kenneth S. Norris Center for Natural History, 2026; Mertz et al., 2026; MT James Entomological Collection, Washington State University, 2026; Museum of Southwestern Biology, 2026; Orrell & Informatics, 2026; The International Barcode of Life Consortium, 2026; University of Arizona Insect Collection, 2026).
 Data licensed under CC BY 4.0, CC BY-NC 4.0, and CC0 1.0.